wbcmedia/wbcmedia.github.io/draft.md

 - Freddie wanders in dressed in one-piece leotard.
 He obviously can't see the ghosts and starts talking to the audience

 **_Freddie_** : I really thought I had it all worked out but everything's gone wrong.
 I was happy looking after Lord Naff but then that young upstart arrived and started throwing his weight around.
-Firing poor old Mrs Tripps, Leaving me to do the cleaning.
+Firing poor old Mrs Tripps, leaving me to do the cleaning.
 Did you see the outfit I had to wear?!
 I'm trying a new look now - something a bit more macho - what do you think?
 Anyway, I can't work for that man, I don't trust him.
 There's definitely something fishy going on with that will.

 **_Norman_** : What's this smart-alec doing, interrupting our talent show.